telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-in-an-asp.net-core-in-.net-5-application.md

 app.UseStaticFiles();
 ````

-1. Add an HTML Page for the HTML5 Report Viewer by right-clicking on *wwwroot*  and __Add > New Item... > HTML Page__ .
+1. Add an HTML Page for the HTML5 Report Viewer by right-clicking on *wwwroot*  and __Add > New Item... > HTML Page__.
 Name the file __index.html__  and add the HTML5 Report Viewer's initialization.
 For a detailed explanation, check the HTML5 Report Viewer               [Manual Setup]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup%}) help article.
 The required references to jQuery and Telerik Kendo UI CSS and JS files are listed in the example below.
 By default, the necessary Report Viewer scripts and styles are served by the REST Service.
 The complete report viewer page should look like this:

       ````html
 <!DOCTYPE html>
 <html xmlns="http://www.w3.org/1999/xhtml">
 <head>
-  <title>Telerik HTML5 Report Viewer Demo in ASP.NET Core in .NET 5</title>
+  <title>Telerik HTML5 Report Viewer Demo in ASP.NET Core in.NET 5</title>
   <meta http-equiv="X-UA-Compatible" content="IE=edge" />
   <meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1" />
   <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>